 We must reduce our carbon footprint by walking, biking, and taking public transportation.
 Another idea is to try participating in Meatless Mondays.
 Going meatless just one day per week can fight climate change worldwide, because the meat industry generates one fifth of man-made greenhouse gas emissions (U.N.
 Food & Agriculture Organization).
 Learn more about how climate change is impacting the planet.
 Visit the NASA Climate Kids website and the Climate Adaptation Knowledge Exchange.

 Reduce, Reuse, then Recycle

 Consider how much trash is produced in your own home each day – now remember that the planet has over 7 billion people living on it!
 Check out The Story of Stuff to watch an informative video and learn why all this trash is a big problem.

 It’s time to get out of the single-use-disposable mindset!
 There are plenty of convenient reusable options available today.
-Start by “banning” plastic water bottles and bags from your home, then purchase a reusable lunch box, silverware, water bottle, and other fun reusable products like the school and office supplies from Guided.com.
+Start by “banning” plastic water bottles and bags from your home, then get your own reusable lunch box, bag, silverware, and water bottle.

 A big part of recycling involves being informed about what you can and cannot recycle in your area.
 Get educated about what’s recyclable in your community – visit your local waste management website for a list, such as SanDiego.gov.
 Electronics and plastic bags don’t belong in the curbside bin and need to be taken elsewhere.
 Take your plastic bags back to the local grocery store, and take old electronics to an E-Waste recycling facility.